nomeata/haskell-via-sokoban/04-typeclasses.md

 Haskell guarantees that for a particular type and a particular type class, there is at most one instance.
 If we would try to define `instance Eq Coord` again, the compiler will bark at us.

-This means that the meaning of an overloaded function depends only on the concret type it is used with, but not in what context it is used.
+This means that the meaning of an overloaded function depends only on the concrete type it is used with, but not in what context it is used.
 This is used by the library implementation of search trees, which uses the `Ord` instance of the type of keys to build the tree, and this would go horribly wrong if you build the tree with one particular ordering, and then search in it using a completely different ordering.

 Use case: Undo stacks
 ---------------------